 Pfft, favors.
 Trunks smirked as he tried to imagine anything that Pan could do as a favor.
 He turned back to the monitor and then looked out to space as he clicked his pen twice.
 "Just don't beg us to go to any more planets with anything like Baby, and I'll be fine."

 There was a moment of peace and quiet that passed between them as they both looked up to the stars through the round windshield.

 Trunks felt a hand suddenly touch his arm, and he looked down in more surprise than shock.
 It was unusual for Pan to touch him, and he felt a slight wave of uneasiness pass through him as he instinctively wanted to draw his arm away.
-He never let anyone touch him.
-She'd better have a good reason.
+He never let anyone touch him, less likely Pan.

 "I just wanted to let you know…" Pan looked to him with a slight smile, "That… well…" Her hand shook his arm confidently for a moment before she brought it back, "That it was also your fault, and that you owe me an apology too."